-$$\min{\substack{(x_1, \dots, x{HSD}) \\ \text{subject to } \forall ho_i \in HO} } \sum{\substack{j=1 \\ \sum{\substack{j \neq j: (ho_i, d_j) \in E}} x_j \geq 1 }$$
+$$\min{\substack{(x_1,\dots,x{HSD})\\ \text{subject to } \forall ho_i \in HO}} \sum{j=1}^{|HSD|} x_j \\ \sum{\forall j:(ho_i,d_i) \in E} x_j \geq 1$$

-2. RESULTS & DISCUSSION
+II.
+RESULTS & DISCUSSION

 We started the daily honions on Feb 12, 2016; the weekly and monthly experiments on February 21, 2016, which lasted until April 24, 2016.
-During this period there were three spikes in the number of hidden services, with one spike more than tripling the average number of hidden services.
+During this period there were three spikes in the number of hidden services, with one spike more than tripling the average number of hidden services (Figure 1).
 There are some theories suggesting that this was due to botnets, ransomware, or the success of the anonymous chat service, called Ricochet.
 However, none of these explanations can definitely justify the current number of hidden services.
-Our daily honions spotted snooping behavior before the spike in the hidden services, this gives us a level of confidence that the snoopings are not only a result of the anomaly (Figure 2).
+Our daily honions spotted snooping behavior before the spike in the hidden services, this gives us a level of confidence that the snoopings are not only a result of the anomaly (Figure 3).
 Rather, there are entities that actively investigate hidden services.

-Snooping HSDirs Nature and Location: In total we detected at least 110 malicious HSDir using the ILP algorithm, and about 40000 visits.
+Snooping HSDirs Nature and Location: In total we detected at least 110 malicious HSDir using the ILP algorithm, and more than 40000 visits.
 More than 70% of these HSDirs are hosted on Cloud infrastructure.
 Around 25% are exit nodes as compared to the average, 15% of all relays in 2016, that have both the HSDir and the Exit flags.
-This can be interesting for further investigation, since it is known that some Exit nodes are malicious and actively interfere with users' traffic and perform active MITM attacks [4].
-Furthermore, 20% of the misbehaving HSDirs are, both exit nodes and are hosted on Cloud systems, hosted in Europe and Northern America.
+This can be interesting for further investigation, since it is known that some Exit nodes are malicious and actively interfere with users' traffic and perform active MITM attacks [2].
+Furthermore, 20% of the misbehaving HSDirs are, both exit nodes and are hosted on Cloud systems, with data centers in Europe and Northern America.
 The top 5 countries are, USA, Germany, France, UK, and Netherlands.
-Figure 3 depicts the spread and the geolocation of the malicious HSDirs.
+Figure 4 depicts the spread and the most likely geolocation of the malicious HSDirs.